mkhanhvo/Turnover-Rate-Analysis-Across-Periods-HR-Domain-SQL/README.md

 <img width="452" height="197" alt="image" src="https://github.com/user-attachments/assets/2a3b9ee7-305e-451d-b84d-91fd0ed675b1" />

-Overall position level analysis shows that attrition is primarily **concentrated in operational roles rather than strategic or executive functions.** Production related positions exhibit the highest cumulative turnover, with **Production Technician II (45.61%), Production Technician I (37.96%)** and **Production Manager II (38.46%)** recording the most significant exits, supported by relatively large headcounts.
+Full period position analysis shows that attrition is primarily **concentrated in operational roles rather than strategic or executive functions.** Production related positions exhibit the highest cumulative turnover, with **Production Technician II (45.61%), Production Technician I (37.96%)** and **Production Manager II (38.46%)** recording the most significant exits, supported by relatively large headcounts.
 In contrast, technical and IT roles such as **Software Engineer (33.33%), Data Analyst (25%) and IT Manager (25%)** remain at moderate levels, while leadership roles show minimal or no turnover.
-Although a few positions display 100% turnover, these are based on very small headcounts and do not represent systemic risk.
-Overall, the pattern suggests that attrition is more operationally driven rather than indicative of a strategic talent retention issue
+Although a few positions display 100% turnover, these are based on very small headcounts and do not represent systemic risk. he pattern suggests that attrition is more operationally driven rather than indicative of a strategic talent retention issue

 ### Task 4: Analyze overall turnover rate by tenure
 In addition to position level analysis, turnover was examined by tenure to identify the career stages where attrition is most concentrated.
 While position analysis highlights “where” employees leave, tenure analysis clarifies “when” they leave.
 This helps determine whether turnover is linked to onboarding gaps, mid-career stagnation or long-term retention challenges, supporting more stage specific retention strategies